MicrosoftDocs/azure-devops-docs/docs/build-release/apps/mobile/android.md

 1. In the right panel, click **Android**, and then click **Apply**.

  You now see all the tasks that were automatically added to the build definition by the template.
-These are the steps that will automatically run every time you check in code.
+These are the steps that will automatically run every time you push code changes.

 1. For the **Agent queue**, select **Hosted VS2017** or a queue that includes the agent you set up.